-- Press kit (including high resolution images and exhibition style-guide) - Educational materials including a family guide, pre- and post-visit packets for Jewish educators and secular educators, docent tour scripts for field trips and adult groups Venue Requirements:
+- Press kit (including high resolution images and exhibition style-guide) - Educational materials including a family guide and pre- and post-visit packets

+Venue Requirements:

 • Monitored and environmentally controlled gallery space; AAM General Facilities Report required for review

 Exhibition Fees:

 Full size:

-- \$40,000 rental fee + incoming shipping - Travel and accommodation for IHMEC Registrar during install and deinstall - Travel and accommodation for IHMEC Curator for opening event and/or docent trainings (optional) Alternate size:
+- \$20,000 rental fee + incoming shipping - Travel and accommodation for IHMEC Registrar during install and deinstall - Travel and accommodation for IHMEC Curator for opening event and/or docent trainings (optional)

+Alternate size:

-- \$20,000 rental fee + incoming shipping - Travel and accommodation for IHMEC Registrar during install and deinstall - Travel and accommodation for IHMEC Curator for opening event and/or docent trainings (optional) Rental fees for the exhibition with only the photographs are available upon request.
-AVAILABILITY: Beginning February 2019 ABOUT THE ILLINOIS HOLOCAUST MUSEUM & EDUCATION CENTER:
+- \$10,000 rental fee + incoming shipping - Travel and accommodation for IHMEC Registrar during install and deinstall - Travel and accommodation for IHMEC Curator for opening event and/or docent trainings (optional)

+AVAILABILITY: Beginning 2023

+ABOUT THE ILLINOIS HOLOCAUST MUSEUM & EDUCATION CENTER:

 Illinois Holocaust Museum honors the Survivors and victims of the Holocaust and transforms history into current, relevant, and universal lessons in humanity.
 Through world-class exhibitions and programs, the Museum inspires people and provides a universal wake-up call to action: Take history to heart.
 Take a stand for humanity.

-ABOUT THE PHOTOGRAPHER: Jim Lommasson is a award-winning photographer and author living in Portland, Oregon.
+ABOUT THE PHOTOGRAPHER:

+Jim Lommasson is a award-winning photographer and author living in Portland, Oregon.
 Lommasson is a recipient of the Dorothea Lange-Paul Taylor Prize from The Center for Documentary Studies at Duke University.
 Lommasson's work has been exhibited nationally at museums and galleries including The Arab American National Museum, The Ellis Island National Immigration Museum, Japanese American National Museum, The Portland Art Museum, and Blue Sky Gallery, Portland.

-PLEASE DIRECT ALL INQUIRIES TO: Arielle Weininger Chief Curator of Collections and Exhibitions Illinois Holocaust Museum and Education Center 9603 Woods Drive, Skokie, IL 60077 Phone: 847-967-4817 Email: Arielle.Weininger@ilhmec.org Installation Images
+PLEASE DIRECT ALL INQUIRIES TO: Arielle Weininger Chief Curator of Collections and Exhibitions Illinois Holocaust Museum and Education Center 9603 Woods Drive, Skokie, IL 60077 Phone: 847-967-4817 Email: Arielle.Weininger@ilhmec.org